awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 ### Observability

 By default the construct will enable logging and tracing on all services which support those features.
 Observability can be turned off by setting the pattern property ```observability``` to false.
-- AWS Lambda: AWS X-Ray, Amazon Cloudwatch Logs
+- AWS Lambda: AWS X-Ray, Amazon CloudWatch Logs
-- AWS Step Function: AWS X-Ray, Amazon Cloudwatch Logs
+- AWS Step Function: AWS X-Ray, Amazon CloudWatch Logs
-- AWS AppSync GraphQL api: AWS X-Ray, Amazon Cloudwatch Logs
+- AWS AppSync GraphQL API: AWS X-Ray, Amazon CloudWatch Logs

 ## Troubleshooting